 While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
-By way of learning-by-doing, we’ll look at ROE to gain a better understanding Eversource Energy (NYSE:ES).
+To keep the lesson grounded in practicality, we'll use ROE to better understand Eversource Energy (NYSE:ES).

-Over the last twelve months Eversource Energy has recorded a ROE of 9.0%.
-Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.090.
+Eversource Energy has a ROE of 7.3%, based on the last twelve months.
+Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.07.

 Return on Equity = Net Profit ÷ Shareholders' Equity